When and How To Drop a Pump Session Without Affecting Supply

 Think about the following as you try to decide whether you should drop a pumping session:

 • How much milk are you producing when you pump?
-If you’re making more milk than your baby eats throughout the day, you may want to drop the feeding once your breast milk supply has been regulated.
+If you’re making more milk than your baby eats throughout the day, you may want to drop a feeding once your breast milk supply has been regulated.

 • How old is your baby?
 You can think about dropping a pumping session if your baby is older than 12 weeks.
 Your milk supply has adjusted at this point to meet your baby’s needs, so you can drop a pumping session if your baby is satisfied after breastfeeding.